elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 ## Download elementary OS 6

 {% if page.hidden %}
-elementary OS 6 Odin will be available as a pay-what-you-can download at [elementary.io] on {{ page.hidden | date: "%A, %B %e, %Y at %H:%M UTC" }}.
+elementary OS 6 Odin will be available as a pay-what-you-can purchase at [elementary.io] on {{ page.hidden | date: "%A, %B %e, %Y"}}.
+Localized direct downloads and a torrent magnet link will be provided.
 {% else %}
-elementary OS 6 Odin is available as a pay-what-you-can download at [elementary.io] today.
+elementary OS 6 Odin is available as a pay-what-you-can purchase at [elementary.io] today.
+Localized direct downloads and a torrent magnet link are provided.
 {% endif %}

 <div style="margin: 3em auto; text-align: center" markdown="1">